 - The XBLA indie shooter Shoot 1UP features shields that form and expand around your ships when you refrain from shooting.
 Firing while an enemy is inside a shield unleashes a "shield attack," which earns you much higher bonuses than shooting around blindly.
 It's essential in order to rack up huge scores.

-- In Pokemon Platinum, Cyrus warns you that Giratina's power will destroy the universe whether you defeat it or capture it to end its rage.
+- In Pokémon Platinum, Cyrus warns you that Giratina's power will destroy the universe whether you defeat it or capture it to end its rage.
 Should you do either of these, it will be revealed that Cyrus was lying to demotivate you.
-However, it is possible to just run away from the scripted battle with Giratina.
+However, it is possible to run away from the scripted battle with Giratina.
 Not only does this calm down Giratina just as well, but it upsets Cyrus, who hadn't considered walking away an option.